TillaTheHun0/murry/README.md

 ```

 Lets go through each argument
-- `errorHandler` Function<Function (err: Error)>(...args): a function that itself returns a function that handles any errors that arise while handling a request
+- `errorHandler` Function<Function (...args)>(err: Error): a function that itself returns a function that handles any errors that arise while handling a request
-- `extractor` Function<Array>(...args): function that extracts the data we want from `args` and returns them as an **Array** these are passed into the controller function
+- `extractor` Function<Array>(...args): a function that extracts the data we want from `args` and returns them as an **Array**.
+These values are **spread** into the controller function
-- `responder` Function<Function>(...args): function that itself returns a function that handles responding to the request using the data that resolves from the promise returned from the controller call
+- `responder` Function<Function<>>(...args): a function that itself returns a function that handles responding to the request using the data returned from the controller call
-- `controller` Function<Promise>(...args): function that returns a promise.
+- `controller` Function<Promise>(...args): a function that returns a promise.
 What is resolved from the promise returned from the controller will be passed to the responder

-`args` is provided by whatever web-server library you use.
-Since the function is curried, we can pass any number of these arguments and then use _those_ new functions to create any number of flows.
+`args` are the arguments provided by whatever web-server library you are using.
+Since the function is curried, we can pass any number of these arguments and then use _those_ new functions to compose distinct flows.
 This composability compounds for each argument!
 Utilizing the currying capabilities, you can set up defaults for all or a subset of your `murryers`.

 `Murry` has a _tiny_ footprint; It's just a couple functions and some sensisble prebuilt default extractors, responders, and errorHandlers for `ExpressJS`